Vehicular automation: Technical challenges

 These features require numerous sensors, many of which rely on micro-electro-mechanical systems (MEMS) to maintain a small size, high efficiency, and low cost.
-Foremost among MEMS sensors in vehicles are accelerometers and gyroscopes to measure acceleration around multiple orthogonal axes — critical to detecting and controlling the vehicle's motion.
+Foremost among MEMS sensors in vehicles are accelerometers and gyroscopes to measure acceleration around multiple orthogonal axes—critical to detecting and controlling the vehicle's motion.

 Societal challenges

 One critical step to achieve the implementation of autonomous vehicles is the acceptance by the general public.
-It is an important ongoing research because it provides guidelines for the automobile industry to improve their design and technology.
+It provides guidelines for the automobile industry to improve their design and technology.
 Studies have shown that many people believe that using autonomous vehicles is safer, which underlines the necessity for the automobile companies to assure that autonomous vehicles improve safety benefits.
 The TAM research model breaks down important factors that affect the consumer's acceptance into: usefulness, ease to use, trust, and social influence.